AdeebNqo/batemanzocklist/README.md

 Also contains a list (systems.json) retrieved from the page on 16 March 2017.

-Please note that a simplitics approach in spliting the language field is currently employed.
+Please note that a simplistic approach in spliting the language field is currently employed.
 Please scrutinize the languae field to ensure that all languages are included.